AP CSA Unit 1 Exam (2025) - Objects, Methods & Expressions

 Answer: C

-Casting removes the decimal without rounding.
+Casting to int truncates the decimal portion without rounding.

 Question 21